unmanbearpig/unmenu/README.md

 This repository is a fork of dmenu-mac (https://github.com/oNaiPs/dmenu-mac), enhancing its functionality and addressing certain issues.

+Update: as of 2025-10-08 I'm still using it and it works perfectly for me, even though there might be half implemented features.
+Turns out I need just the basic stuff and I can't be bothered to clean it up.

 ### Changes and New Features

 - Fixed a longstanding issue https://github.com/oNaiPs/dmenu-mac/issues/41